How to improve your mental health without breaking the bank

 We designed all our Positive Family of books with journaling in mind.
 We know how useful, but also sometimes intimidating, it can be to sit in front of a blank sheet of paper.
 So all our books offer guidance and space for bringing journaling into your daily routine.

-If you’ve never done any journaling before, Ali wrote a Writing for Wellbeing blog post to help you.
+If you’ve never done any journaling before, Ali wrote a How to Journal for your Wellbeing blog post to help you.
 Or you can take a look at our 7 Types of Journaling for Anxiety and Mental Wellbeing here if you're looking to try something different.

 Gratitude has been a complete game-changer for me.
 When I was very ill before my diagnosis with Bipolar2, I didn’t think I could make it to the next day.
 It was crippling.
 Without a shadow of a doubt, gratitude got me through.